 - Sunday, November 5, 11 a.m. to 4 p.m. at the Padua Hills Theatre, 4467 Padua Ave., Claremont.
 Admission is $8 for adults, $6 for Claremont Museum of Art members.
 Children under 18 are free.
 A free shuttle is available from Padua Park.

 - This year’s exhibition will feature artist Milford Zornes, a longtime Claremont watercolor painter and the director of the Padua Hills Art Institute in the late 1950s.
-A new documentary film Milford Zornes: The Claremont Connection will premiere at the Art Fiesta.
-The 30-minute film will be shown throughout the day.
+To compliment the exhibition, generously sponsored by Curtis Real Estate, a new documentary film Milford Zornes: The Claremont Connection will be shown throughout the day.

 - ARTstART students will lead families in creative Art Activities.
 A Music Stage will feature local performers.
 Festive foods will be served with traditional Jamaica punch and fresh lemonade.